t-mart/find-torrent-files/README.md

 Imagine you've:

-1. downloaded a torrent containing a large file (e.g., a multi-gigabyte movie),
+1. downloaded a torrent containing large files (e.g., a movie, season of a TV show, etc.),
-2. copied/moved/renamed the large file somewhere in your filesystem, and
+2. copied/moved/renamed the file somewhere in your filesystem, and
 3. deleted the files from your torrent client's download directory.

 Well, now you're in a pickle if you want to re-add this torrent to your client.
-You don't know where the large file is and you don't want to re-download the whole thing (your ratio is already low enough).
+You don't know where the files are and you don't want to re-download the whole thing (your ratio is already low enough).
 You may be able to do this manually for a few torrents, but what if you have hundreds?

-Or, you may have gotten rid of some small supplemental files (e.g., `.nfo` or subtitle files) but still have the large file somewhere on your system.
+Or, you may have gotten rid of some small supplemental files (e.g., `.nfo` or subtitle files) but still have the large files somewhere on your system.
 These are tolerable to redownload (by my standards).

-**Enter `find-torrent-files`**: This script helps you find the large file in your filesystem and verify that it matches the torrent's metadata.
-Small amounts of missing data are acceptable (10 MiB by default, configurable).
+**Enter `find-torrent-files`**: This script helps you find the files in your filesystem and verify that they match the torrent's metadata.
+Small amounts of missing data are acceptable (50 MiB by default, configurable).

 ## How it works